 How do I register a team?

-Only 20 teams will compete in the 2017 Lake Sturgeon Bowl.
+Only 20 teams will compete in the 2021 Lake Sturgeon Bowl.
 The first 8 teams to register will be accepted on a first-come, first-served basis.
 The remaining teams will be selected by lottery.
-Teams must register by October 15, 2016 in order to be eligible to compete.
-There is a non-refundable $75 fee for teams once selected.
+The deadline for teams to register is December 15, 2020, after that date team entry is at the discretion of the regional coordinator.
+There is a non-refundable $50 fee for teams once selected.

 Lake Sturgeon Bowl Coaching and Participation Policy

 - An official team consists of five players and one coach.
 Guidelines for student eligibility are found in the rules for national competition.
 Visit the National Ocean Sciences Bowl web page for more information.